vlang/v/doc/docs.md

 #### `@[packed]`

 The `@[packed]` attribute can be applied to a structure to create an unaligned memory layout, which decreases the overall memory footprint of the structure.
-Using the `[packed]` attribute may negatively impact performance or even be prohibited on certain CPU architectures.
+Using the `@[packed]` attribute may negatively impact performance or even be prohibited on certain CPU architectures.

 **When to Use**